On the determination of $p$-Frobenius and related numbers using the $p$-Ap\'ery set: Abstract

 \section{Abstract}

 In this paper, we give convenient formulas in order to obtain explicit expressions of a generalized Frobenius number called the $p$-Frobenius number as well as its related values.
 Here, for a non-negative integer $p$, the $p$-Frobenius number is the largest integer whose number of solutions of the linear diophantine equation in terms of positive integers $a_1,a_2,\dots,a_k$ with $\gcd(a_1,a_2,\dots,a_k)=1$ is at most $p$.
 When $p=0$, the problem is reduced to the famous and classical linear Diophantine problem of Frobenius. $0$-Frobenius number is the classical Frobenius number.
-Our formula is not only a natural extension of the existing classical formulas, but also has the great advantage that the explicit exressions of values such as the $p$-Frobenius number can be obtained immediately by using our formula.
-In fact, by applying the formula in this paper, we have already been successful to get some explicit expression for the $p$-Frobenius number, the $p$-genus as the cardinality, the $p$-Sylvester sum as the total sum, and so on about some special cases, including the triples of triangular numbers, repunits, Fibonacci and Jacobsthal numbers.
-In order to yield the main formula in this paper, we introduce the $p$-Ap\'ery set, which is a generalization of the classical Ap\'ery set. \\ {\bf Keywords:} Frobenius problem, $p$-Frobenius number, $p$-Ap\'ery set, power sums, weighted sums
+Our formula is not only a natural extension of the existing classical formulas, but also has the great advantage that the explicit expressions of values such as the $p$-Frobenius and related numbers can be obtained systematically.
+The concept and formula of the weighted sum has been given recently.
+We also give a $p$-generalized formula for such weighted sums.
+The central role is the $p$-Ap\'ery set, which is a generalization of the classical Ap\'ery set. \\ {\bf Keywords:} Frobenius problem, $p$-Frobenius number, $p$-Ap\'ery set, power sums, weighted sums